lgblgblgb/BASIC-M6502/README.md

     make simulator

+Notes:

+* I call it "simulator" or "simulation" not "emulator".
+This is because the original jargon used by the MS asm source.
+* Since it's written in Python, it's quite slow ...
+It's not intended to be a good general purpose emulator (oops, simulator ...), just to catch problems with my conversion.

 ## In-depth details about the conversion and the original assembly source

 My findings and guess-work on the assembler and assembly syntax used